mateofumis/mateofumis.github.io/_posts/2023-11-29-clicker-writeup.md

 ---
-title:  "Writeup Clicker machine of Hack The Box"
+title:  "Writeup of Clicker machine of Hack The Box"
 date: 2023-11-29
 mathjax: true
 layout: post